 In particular, setting $f=g = \id$ or directly pulling back via $\Delta:A\to A\times A$, we get isomorphisms

 when $\L$ is symmetric and

 when $\L$ is antisymmetric. \end{cor}

 We now recall the theory of the dual abelian variety and the Poincar\'e line bundle.
-For any variety $X$, the Picard variety of $X$ represents the relative Picard functor
+We refer the interested reader to \cite[Chapter~8]{BLR} for the construction of the relative Picard scheme in full generality.
+We restrict to the setting of abelian varieties since that is all we need.
+For an abelian variety $A$, the Picard variety of $A$ represents the relative Picard functor

-where $\Pic$ is the usual Picard functor of isomorphism classes of line bundles and $\Pic(S)$ maps to $\Pic(X\times S)$ by pullback.
+where $\Pic$ is the usual Picard functor of isomorphism classes of line bundles and $\Pic(S)$ maps to $\Pic(A\times S)$ by pullback.
+See \cite[\S8.2, Theorem~3, \S8.4, Theorem~5]{BLR} for more details.
 The connected component of the Picard variety represents the subfunctor mapping $S$ to the isomorphism classes of line bundles which are fiber by fiber antisymmetric.
-In the special case of an abelian variety we denote this connected component by $\hat{A}$ - the \textit{dual abelian variety}.
+We denote this connected component by $\hat{A}$ -- the \textit{dual abelian variety}.
 Universality provides a line bundle $\P$ on $A\times \hat{A}$ whose restriction to $A\times \{0\}$ is trivial.
 We normalize $\P$ up to isomorphism by insisting that its restriction to $\{0\}\times \hat{A}$ is also trivial.

 \begin{defn} We call $\P$ the {\em Poincar\'e line bundle} on $A\times \hat{A}$. \end{defn}

 \begin{lemma} The Poincar\'e line bundle is symmetric. \end{lemma} \begin{proof} See~\cite[Theorem~8.8.4]{BG06}. \end{proof}